EU carbon markets comparison

 Price Dynamics and Market Maturity

-Voluntary carbon prices remain highly variable, ranging from under $5 to over $100 per tonne depending on project type, vintage, and quality.
-This price disparity often reflects differences in permanence, additionality, and co-benefits rather than actual emission reduction costs.
+Voluntary carbon prices remain highly variable, ranging widely depending on project type, vintage, and quality.
+This price disparity often reflects differences in permanence, additionality, and co-benefits rather than comparable evidence standards.

-Organizations committed to meaningful climate action should carefully evaluate their offsetting strategy based on impact certainty and risk tolerance.
-EUA deletion offers unparalleled certainty and immediate impact within Europe's economy, while voluntary markets provide flexibility and global reach but with inherent risks around delivery and permanence.
+Organisations committed to meaningful climate action should evaluate climate claims based on evidence quality and risk tolerance.
+EUA deletion offers high-certainty, registry-based action within a regulated system, while voluntary markets provide flexibility and global reach but with inherent risks around delivery and permanence.

-• Immediate accountability: Perfect for quarterly and annual reporting
+• Immediate documentation: Useful for quarterly and annual reporting

 • Stakeholder confidence: Regulatory backing provides credibility